Percocet Mechanism of Action: How Long For Percocet To Kick In?

-First of all, it is important to mention that this is a combination drug.
-The following are the active ingredients in Percocet:
+To understand how Percocet works, it is essential to mention that Percocet is a combination drug.
+Its active ingredients are as follows:

 - Acetaminophen: a pain reliever that works for mild cases.